7. “That’s easy Hathaway, everyone thinks for themselves.”

 Map 4.
 Here, I’m mapping my question for Ian.
 The discussion was a system made of parts, I mixed the System with a Dio List Move, making the system the identity.
 All identities have an other, so I matched this other as an action-reaction Relationship.
 In later posts, I will describe this more precisely using DSRP dynamics.

 Map 5.
-Here’s my map of Ian’s mental model.
+Here’s my map of Ian’s response.
 He used the parts from the system discussion as actions for the reaction, Holocaust.
 This made it easy for him to recognize information that was an anti-cause to Holocaust, or a cause to Not Holocaust.
 His response struck me to the ground that day.
 Because he answered so quickly, I suspect he’d already organized this mental model long before I asked the question.

 I needed a lot of mentors and experiences to know what to do with the words, “That’s easy Hathaway, everyone thinks for themselves.”
 Right now, I’m wondering again how many moments like this I just plain missed in the first 14 years I taught.
 Thankfully, I know I’ve missed a lot fewer since.
-Because this was such a big moment for me, the models I considered sharing in this updates section were all pretty complex.
-I decided that I’d rather Ian’s idea linger center stage.
-While it does, I’m going to work a short tangent.

 Map 6.
 Using DSRP makes you a little more aware each day.
 This allows you to connect at least 1 or 2 more important dots a day than without DSRP.
 The added awareness and the couple extra dots compound to much, in much less time.